An improving economy can be tough for some businesses. Case in point: firms that invest in distressed debt.

 For firms that invested in distressed securities during the financial crisis, returns could be strong:

 Investing in distressed debt and turnaround funds remained a highly popular strategy for sponsors in 2010.

 Market sentiment has turned sharply bullish in a remarkably short time.
 Altman, the Max L. Heine Professor of Finance at the Stern School of Business, part of New York University, bases his forecasts on his Z-Score for Predicting Bankruptcy, a statistical methodology that he first laid out in 1968.

 The model uses more than a dozen variables in three main buckets—fundamental analysis, macro economic factors, and market values of stocks and bonds including credit default swaps.
-Although studies have found the model to be 70 percent to 80 percent accurate in predicting bankruptcies, it couldn’t account for the $2 trillion intervention by the Federal Reserve after Lehman’s collapse, Altman told his audience.
+Although studies have found the model to be 70 percent to 80 percent accurate, it couldn’t account for the $2 trillion intervention by the Federal Reserve after Lehman’s collapse, Altman told his audience.
 “We didn’t have in our model that the U.S. was going to play such an important role.”

 This recovery also was unusual in another way.
 Historically, default rates spike for two or three years at a time.
 The year 2009 was unique in that defaults spiked for a single year, to 10.8 percent (the second highest default rate ever, trailing only 1991) then fell sharply, he said.
 “I’ve never seen such a rapid recovery.”